hanami/guides/content/v2.3/introduction/building-a-web-app.md

 As the next step in our bookshelf project, let's add the ability to show an index of all books in the system.

-Let's fix that by generating an action for a books index:
+We'll generate an action for a books index:

 ```shell
 $ bundle exec hanami generate action books.index --skip-tests